viglesiasce/EucaLobo/README.md

  Releases must be built on a Mac and cannot be built on Windows.
 To create binary packages for both Mac and Windows, just type: make build.
 This will produce .zip files for each platform.

-## Download Binary Releases

-  Packages for Windows, Linux and Mac OS X are available at http://www.elasticwolf.com

 ## Passing credentials on the command line

  The parameters are: